CAAPIM/gateway-ansible-playbook/README.md

     cmd: mysqldump {{ database_name }} --routines -u{{ database_user}}  -p{{ database_pass }} > {{remote_db_temp_dir}}/ssg.sql
 ```
 * For Playbook Debugger please refer to [this guide](https://docs.ansible.com/ansible/latest/user_guide/playbooks_debugger.html)

+## Tutorial

+A walkthrough for how to configure and run playbooks for an in-place Gateway upgrade scenario is available in the [TUTORIAL.md](TUTORIAL.md).